laurarnichols/CrossSectionCalculations/Notes/ProblemThoughts/HRelease.md

 This algorithm design gives the simplest approach to calculating the H release problem.
 We can figure out what approximations we might want to refine later.

-### Problem Setup
+### Problem setup
-* Determine when H is "released" and step size to get there (__figure out how we will determine when the H is released__)
 * VASP and Export
   * Pristine (_wave functions and group velocity_)
   * Defect relax and SCF (_wave functions and eigenvalues_)
   * Total energy as a function of H position
+* Determine when H is "released" and step size to get there (__figure out how we will determine when the H is released__)
 * Energy Tabulator: include the total energy as a function of H position
 * Phonons from relaxed initial state
 * PhononPP: project initial displacement-step vector on the phonon modes and get shifted positions
 * First-order matrix element calculation
+* Determine the threshold of atomic displacement for self-consistency

 ### Algorithm